nguyenanhung/cybersecurity-owasp-top10-demo/README.md

 ```

 If you use your browser to navigate to http://localhost:3000/xss, you'll see a comments form where you could add your
-opinion of DevConf.us and view previous comments
+opinion and view previous comments

 Send a payload of the following form:
 ```